Tokyo Olympic film debuts in Japan; headed next to Cannes

 ”The Olympics are not just about getting prizes, being first and going after a victory that is right before you in the moment,” Kawase said in a recent interview. ”I tried also to depict the pursuit of becoming winners in life.”

-Kawase has also made another film looking at events away from the athletes, which has been called “Side B.” It will debut in Japanese cinemas on June 24.
-The film shown on Monday will be shown in some Japanese cinemas beginning on June 3.
+Kawase has also made another film looking at events away from the athletes, which called ”Side B.” It will debut in Japanese cinemas on June 24.
+The film shown on Monday will open in some Japanese cinemas beginning on June 3.

 Kawase said she made the film in two parts because, after the Games were postponed by the pandemic, her subject became too complex.